kateliev/TypeRig/Docs/GUI/TR-Anchor-Panel.md

 **Panel development notes**
-- Stability: Hight - no known major issues.
+- Stability: High - no known major issues.
 - Development priority: Very low - not likely to be changed often.
 - Future improvements: Anchor expressions - as soon as they are available in FL Python API - not likely tho happen any time soon.